Owning a dog

 Update your dog's details

-Change your dog's details, including desexing or microchipping details online by logging into your online services account or in person at our Customer Service Centre at 46 Horomatangi Street, Taupō.
+Change your dog's details, including desexing or microchipping details online by logging into your online services account or come in to one of our customer service centres.

 We require a copy of the desexing and microchipping certificates as evidence for your owner file.
 These can be uploaded to the edit dog online form or we can take a copy at our service centre.